alexvoss/mkdocs-material-fork/docs/insiders/our-sponsors.md

   [squidfunk's sponsor profile]: https://github.com/sponsors/squidfunk?metadata_origin=docs

-If you sponsor publicly, you're automatically added here with a link to your profile and avatar to show your support for Material for MkDocs.
+If you sponsor publicly, you're automatically added here with a link to your GitHub profile and avatar to show your support for Material for MkDocs.
 Alternatively, if you wish to keep your sponsorship private, you'll be a silent +1.
 You can select visibility during checkout and change it afterwards.